James9360/Chapter8Lab/readme.md

 	9. Choose a local destination directory and press Next
 	10. Select "Import existing Eclipse project" (should be default choice), press Next.
 	11. Press Finish and your project is imported!
+	12. Right click the project in the package explorer, click Maven->Update Project...
+(Or press Alt+F5)
 3. Do the actual lab work
 	1. Read/implement the Question1 and Question2 sections above
 5. Test your work.